python/cpython/Doc/c-api/time.rst

 .. c:type:: PyTime_t

-   A timestamp or duration.
+   A timestamp or duration in nanoseconds, represented as a signed 64-bit integer.

    The reference point for timestamps depends on the clock used.
 For example, :c:func:`PyTime_Time` returns timestamps relative to the UNIX epoch.

-   ``PyTime_t`` is a signed integral type.
-It is possible to add and subtract such values directly.
-   Keep in mind that C overflow rules do apply.

-   ``PyTime_t`` can represent time with nanosecond or better resolution.
-   The unit used is an internal implementation detail; use :c:func:`PyTime_AsNanoseconds` or :c:func:`PyTime_AsSecondsDouble` to convert to a given unit.

-   The supported range is at least around [-292.3 years; +292.3 years].
+   The supported range is around [-292.3 years; +292.3 years].
-   Using the Unix epoch (January 1st, 1970) as reference, the supported date range is at least around [1677-09-21; 2262-04-11].
+   Using the Unix epoch (January 1st, 1970) as reference, the supported date range is around [1677-09-21; 2262-04-11].
    The exact limits are exposed as constants.

    .. c:var:: PyTime_t PyTime_MIN